Festacio/Projects/README.md

 (My logical thinking is pretty solid in my opinion, but I wouldn't go as far as to say that it's flawless or anything like that.
 I still have much to learn.)

 - C: 4.
 - C++: 5.
-(Used it in most of my classes, but not as an object oriented language, that's why I gave me a 5 instead of a 6.)
+(Used it in most of my classes, but not as an object oriented language, that's why I gave it a 5 instead of a 6.)
 - C#: 4.
 (Used it while learning to mess with the Unity engine.)

 - Python: 4.